npenilla/wlr-counter/README.md

-*This bot is depreciated due to Playboi Carti's December 25 release of Whole Lotta Red*
+*This bot is depreciated due to Playboi Carti's release of Whole Lotta Red on December 25, 2020*

 # Carti Bot